YOUR STORY BEGINS WITH A MILESTONE

 Day 8:

-Hotel Cortaderas, we will rest, refuel for the second part of the expedition, and stay there that night.
+Hotel Cortaderas, we will rest, resupply for the second part of the expedition, and stay there that night.

 Day 9: